What is the approximate cost of an examination?

 We will send a text or email to confirm your horses appointment.
 If you do not have one of these modes of communication we can call at your primary number listed.

-1. Mail the medications to your home via UPS.
+- Mail the medications to your home via UPS.
 Please call our office to order and pre-pay with a credit card.
-There is a $15 shipping fee on small box orders.
-We can overnight orders but there will be a $75 fee associated with overnight shipping.
+There is a $15.91 plus tax shipping fee on small box orders.